 What the nutritionists say: Lehman says, "Strict rules can make dieting easy at first, but it gets harder in the long run.
 Because Paleo is popular, it can be made easier with available Paleo-approved snacks and recipes."
 But, unfortunately, the diet isn't especially balanced.
 According to Lehman, "The Paleo diet excludes a lot of healthy foods.
 If you really want to follow it, choose fish for healthy fats and eat a lot of fruits and vegetables, especially dark, leafy greens for calcium."

 What is it?
 An alkaline diet involves eating alkaline foods in order to keep your body's pH levels between 7.35 and 7.45 (14.0 is pure alkaline, 7.0 is neutral, and 3.0 is acidic), avoiding foods that become acidic once broken down.
 The diet claims to improve memory and boost energy levels while preventing headaches and bloating.

 What can I have?
 On the diet, you can have fresh fruits (including citrus), vegetables, nuts, and legumes.

 What can't I have?
 You can't, however, have any wheat, pasta, meat, fish, shellfish, dairy, tea and coffee, sugar, or alcohol.

-The pros: You'll definitely increase your vegetable and fruit consumption, which can contribute to a reduction in muscle pain.
+The pros: You'll definitely increase your vegetable and fruit consumption, which may help contribute to a reduction in muscle and joint pain.
 There will also be a drastic reduction in sugar and fat intake.

 The cons: This plan removes whole food groups, and sometimes, knowing what you can and can't eat can be confusing.